See something we could improve on this page? Give website feedback.

-Urban Forestry's Yard Tree Giveaway Program (YTG) aims to give away 4000 FREE TREES to Portlanders this fall, in an effort to bring new trees to areas of the city where they are needed most- particularly low canopy neighborhoods where Black, Indigenous and People of Color, or low-income people may reside.
-Urban trees play a vital role in making communities and neighborhoods healthier and safer.
-Bringing trees to these areas is one of the best ways to improve public and environmental health outcomes.
+Urban Forestry's Yard Tree Giveaway program aims to provide 4,500 FREE TREES to Portlanders this fall, with a focus on neighborhoods with low tree canopy.
+Urban trees play a vital role in creating healthier, safer communities.
+Bringing trees to these areas that need them the most is one of the best ways to improve public and environmental health outcomes.

-Organizations were chosen for these contracts because they are connected to underserved communities, to people living in our priority service areas, and helped drive the YTG goal of improving tree canopy where it is most needed.
-With funding made possible by the Portland Clean Energy Fund, the Yard Tree Giveaway Partners Program offers two types of contracts with community organizations, this year:
+Organizations were selected because they are connected to underserved communities and people living in our priority service areas.
+The partnerships helped advance the Yard Tree Giveaway goal of increasing tree canopy where it is most needed.
+With funding made possible by the Portland Clean Energy Fund, the Yard Tree Giveaway Partners Program offered contracts with the following community organizations:

-($10,000 each, 4 available): Registration Ambassadors promote YTG content AND assist with registering community members to sign up for free trees at tabling events and other in-person activities.
+($10,000 each, 4 available): Contract recipients promoted YTG content AND assist with registering community members to sign up for free trees at tabling events and other in-person activities.

 Imagine Black Futures